Tmplt/nixos-config/README.md

 NixOS configuration
 ===

+(Note: this documentation is likely to be out of sync with the repo content.)

 My NixOS configurations for all my systems - sans mobile phone, for now - managed via nixops(1).
 This repository is published as a convenience for myself, but also as a resource for people interested in Nix(OS).